lbittarello/Microeconometrics.jl/docs/src/model_specification.md

     bandwidth_time::Real,
     latitude::Symbol,
     longitude::Symbol,
-    bandwidth_space::Real;
+    bandwidth_space::Real,
+    [kernel::Function = parzen];
     adj::Bool = true)
-CrossCorrelated("Time and space",
-    DF::DataFrame,
-    time::Symbol,
-    kernel_time::Function,
-    latitude::Symbol,
-    longitude::Symbol,
-    kernel_space::Function;
-    adj::Bool = true)
 ```

 The maximum possible correlation between two observations declines
 with the time difference and the spatial distance between them.
 Correlation is arbitrary below that limit.
-The bandwidths and the kernel functions control the upper bound.
+The bandwidths and the kernel function control the upper bound.
 `time` specifies the column of `DF` that contains the date of each observation.
 `latitude` and `longitude` specify the columns of `DF`
-that contain the coordinates of each observation (`Float64`).
+that contain the coordinates of each observation in radians (`Float64`).

-For an explanation of the difference between the two methods,
-see `CrossCorrelated("time", args...)` above.
+For a list of predefined kernels, see `CrossCorrelated("time", args...)` above.

 ## `Microdata`